Wander-Scout/WanderScoutProject-Mobile/README.md

 <p>Admins have the ability to view and respond to user reviews directly through the mobile platform.
 This feature allows admins to address user feedback, provide clarifications, and foster positive interactions.
 By engaging with user reviews, admins enhance the overall user experience and ensure feedback is valued.</p>

 <h4>3.
 Real-Time Data Management</h4>
-<p>Admins can access and modify internal data structures, such as JSON and XML files, directly from the mobile interface.
+<p>Admins can access and modify internal data structures, such as JSON and XML files.
 This capability ensures that data is accurately stored, transferred, and displayed across platforms, maintaining the application’s integrity and performance.</p>

 <h4>4.
 System Monitoring and Maintenance</h4>
 <p>Admins are responsible for ensuring the smooth operation of the mobile application.
 This includes performing system updates, troubleshooting issues, and managing security protocols.
 These tasks ensure the mobile platform is stable, secure, and efficient for all users.</p>